wbeebe/MicroPythonProjects/Espressif/ESP32S3-7814/README.md

 Jun 14 00:50:10 pi05-01 systemd[1]: Reloading mosquitto.service - Mosquitto MQTT Broker...
 Jun 14 00:50:10 pi05-01 systemd[1]: Reloaded mosquitto.service - Mosquitto MQTT Broker.
 ```
 In the example above Mosquitto is loaded and active (running).
-If it's not, then type `sudo systemctl start mosquitto` at the prompt and check the status again.
+If it is and you've edited the `default.conf` file, then type `sudo systemctl stop mosquitto` followed by `sudo systemctl start mosquitto` to read the configuration file. `systemctl` has a `restart` command, but I prefer a hard stop then a start to make sure everything is properly initialized.
 #### Development and Testing
 Once the broker is up, open a terminal and type the following:
 ```bash